LOCO Codes: Lexicographically-Ordered Constrained Codes: Balanced LOCO Codes

 The length of the messages $\mathcal{C}_{6,1}^{\textup{cb}}$ encodes is:

 The CB-LOCO code $\mathcal{C}_{6,1}^{\textup{cb}}$ is also shown in Table~\ref{table_6} for all messages.
 From (\ref{eqn_rateb}), the rate of $\mathcal{C}_{6,1}^{\textup{cb}}$ is:

 \end{example}

-For bigger values of $m$, the rate of a CB-LOCO code $\mathcal{C}_{m,x}^{\textup{cb}}$ exceeds $0.6667$ (resp., $0.5000$) for $x=1$ (resp., $x=2$) as demonstrated in Table~\ref{table_7}.
-These rates for practical FSM-based balanced RLL codes having $d=x$ cannot be achieved.
-Moreover, even to approach these rates, the code length of the FSM-based balanced RLL code will be significantly larger than that of the CB-LOCO code.
-Recall that the rate of a practical FSM-based unbalanced RLL code is typically $0.6667$ (resp., $0.5000$) for $d=1$ (resp., $d=2$) \cite{siegel_mr, siegel_const}.
+For bigger values of $m$, the rate of a CB-LOCO code $\mathcal{C}_{m,x}^{\textup{cb}}$ exceeds $0.6667$ (resp., $0.5000$) for $x=1$ (resp., $x=2$) as shown in Table~\ref{table_7} and discussed before Example~\ref{ex_8}.
+These rates cannot be achieved for practical balanced FSM-based RLL codes having $d=x$.
+Moreover, even to approach these rates, the encoding-decoding complexity of the balanced FSM-based RLL code will be significantly larger than that of the CB-LOCO code.
+CB-LOCO codes also offer a better rate-complexity trade-off compared with balanced FSM-based $\mathcal{T}_x$-constrained codes.
+Recall that the rate of a practical FSM-based unbalanced constrained code is typically $0.6667$ (resp., $0.5000$) for $d=x=1$ (resp., $d=x=2$) \cite{siegel_mr, siegel_const}.

-\begin{remark} Note that lexicographically-ordered RLL codes constructed via the ideas in \cite{tang_bahl} do not have the balancing advantage of LOCO codes, which is the complement rule in Lemma~\ref{lem_inv}.
-Therefore, balancing these codes is associated with a higher penalty compared with balancing LOCO codes as a result of the many unused codewords. \end{remark}